vkoves/electrify-chicago/README.md

 - [ ] Show property owner (needs new data source)
 - [ ] Show % of energy use from the four sources (electric, gas, district chilled water, district steam)
-- [ ] Pre-process data with `numpy` to calculate things like averages for each property and rank of each building overall, in their class, and in their ward
+- [x] Pre-process data to calculate things like averages for each property and rank of each building overall, in their class (TODO), and in their ward (TODO)
 - [ ] Create ward page that shows data by ward
 - [ ] Switch to realtime data parsing rather than pre-built? (allows for search, more filters)